Dubious Sound I Once Liked

 UPDATE 2026

 Having heard so many good sounding copies of this album, it is unlikely we would find much to like on the MoFi.
-But we did a long time ago, after cleaning and playing three MoFi copies, two of which were awful.
+But we can’t deny that we did, a long time ago, after cleaning and playing three MoFi copies, two of which were awful.

 Sonic Grade: B-